wp-plugins/verisign-domain-hashlink/domainhashlink-wordpressplugin.v1.0.5/readme.txt

 Version: 0.2.0
 Stable tag: 1.0.0

-Verisign Domain Hashlink™ BETA is a navigation tool that lets you shorten long URLs using your domain name, a hashtag symbol and keyword.
+Verisign Domain Hashlink BETA is a navigation tool that lets you shorten long URLs using your domain name, a hashtag symbol and keyword.

 == Description ==
 Verisign Domain Hashlink lets WordPress site owners easily create memorable and branded URL shortcuts for landing pages or to promote specific content on their site.
 With a Domain Hashlink shortcut, your brand identity is still preserved in the URL via your domain name, but website visitors can easily remember and locate specific content on your WordPress site with a # and keyword (e.g. www.Verisigninc.com#domainhashlink).